 Why Is the Gym So Busy in January?

-January is the start of a new year and also the time of the year when New Year resolutions are taken.
+January is the start of a new year and the year when New Year resolutions are taken.

 If your guess is right, most people make goals and make resolutions to lose weight or become fitter at the beginning of each new year.